aharshac/KandyPy/README.rst

       }
     }

+|

 Delete Device Address book
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Delete an address book of a device
+Delete an address book of a device.

 ::